MicPie/fastai-pytorch-course-vienna-v2/README.md

   * [Group norm](https://arxiv.org/abs/1803.08494)
   * [Spectral norm](https://arxiv.org/abs/1802.05957)
   * [Revisiting Small Batch Training for Deep Neural Networks](https://arxiv.org/abs/1804.07612)
+* Debugging: "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." - Kernighan’s law

 ### Lesson 11 - Data Block API, and generic optimizer
 * **To dos before the lesson:**